Revolting Rhymes

-Revolting Rhymes is a 1982 collection of Roald Dahl poems first published in 1982 originally under the title Roald Dahl's Revolting Rhymes.
-A parody of traditional folk tales in verse, Dahl gives a re-interpretation of six well-known fairy tales, featuring surprise endings in place of the traditional happily-ever-after finishes.
-The poems are illustrated by Quentin Blake.
-It is the shortest children's book Dahl ever wrote.
+Revolting Rhymes is a 1982 poetry collection by British author Roald Dahl.
+Originally published under the title Roald Dahl's Revolting Rhymes, it is a parody of traditional folk tales in verse, where Dahl gives a re-interpretation of six well-known fairy tales, featuring surprise endings in place of the traditional happily-ever-after finishes.

 Contents

 There are a total of six poems in the book, each of the featured fairy tales humorously deviating from the traditional version.

 In Cinderella, the plot stayed true to the original tale until one of the ugly sisters switches her shoe with the one Cinderella left behind at the ball.
 However, when the prince sees that the shoe fits one of the sisters, he decides not to marry her, and instead chops off her head on the spot while she is standing.
-When the prince removes the head of the second sister and makes to do the same to Cindy, she wishes to be married instead to a decent man.
+When the prince removes the head of the second sister and tries to do the same to Cindy, she wishes to be married instead to a decent man.
 Her fairy godmother grants this wish and marries her to a simple, regular jam-maker.

 In Jack and the Beanstalk, the beanstalk grows golden leaves towards the top.
 Jack's mother sends him up to fetch them, but when Jack hears the giant threaten to eat him after the giant smells him, he descends without collecting any of the gold.
 Jack's mother then ascends herself after accusing Jack of being smelly, but is eaten.
 Undeterred, Jack decides to bathe, and then climbs up and collects the leaves himself, as the giant is now unable to smell him since he is clean.
 Now rich, Jack resolves to bathe every day.

 Snow White and the Seven Dwarfs begins familiarly, but after the huntsman agrees not to kill Snow White, she takes a job as a cook and maid for seven former jockeys (the dwarfs).
 Although those jockeys are compulsive gamblers on horse racing, they are not particularly successful.
 So Snow White resolves to help them, and sneaks back to steal the magic mirror, which can correctly predict the winning horse and makes the seven jockeys (and Snow White) millionaires, with the moral that "Gambling is not a sin / Provided that you always win".